Tara Beier: Personal life

-While working on a Nivea television commercial, Tara met film producer Dennis Beier.
+While working on a Nivea television commercial, Tara met Dennis Beier, a commercial film producer.
 The two married and currently reside in Los Angeles, CA and Joshua Tree, CA and have previously resided in Hamburg, Berlin, and Toronto.
-They have twin sons, Austin and River, born in 2021.
+Tara and Dennis are parents to twin sons, Austin and River, born in 2021 via in vitro fertilization (IVF).
+Tara has openly discussed her IVF journey, including in an interview with Harper's Bazaar Vietnam aiming to inspire and support women facing fertility challenges and to celebrate femininity and motherhood.

-Beier frequently uses social media, especially Instagram, to advocate for reducing plastic waste and preserving the environment.
+Beier is an advocate for environmental conservation, emphasizing the reduction of plastic waste.
+She often conveys this message through her active presence on social media platforms, especially Instagram.